ErronBlack501/Gestion_de_pharmacie/README.md

-I'm Luca Heritiana TOBE and this my first java project.
+I'm Luca Heritiana TOBE and this is my first java project.